 Strengths and limitations

 Strengths of the study include the rich UPBEAT dataset which provides comprehensive information on the eating habits and behavioural origins of early childhood obesity and multiple determinants of childhood body composition and adiposity.
 The sample of the mothers and their offspring included are ethnically diverse and of low socio-economic status.
 To our knowledge this the only study which has combined dietary patterns and eating behaviours in the same study of childhood obesity at any age.
-Limitations include loss of follow-up of the study population which may result in selection bias; however, there were no differences in the maternal population who completed the 3-year follow-up compared to those who did not, except for a higher proportion of white women returning for the 3-year visit.
+Limitations include loss to follow-up of the study population which may result in selection bias; however, there were no differences in the maternal population who completed the 3-year follow-up compared to those who did not, except for a higher proportion of white women returning for the 3-year visit.
 The CEBQ is a parent reported measure and is subject to recall bias and the main care giver’s own interpretation of eating behaviours, however the CEBQ is validated and previous trials have reported high internal validity.
 The dietary patterns, derived using factor analysis, involve a number of arbitrary decisions including consolidation of food items into groups, the number of factors to extract, rotation method and naming of the factors.
 FFQs are also associated with recall bias from the child’s main caregiver 52.
 The measures of body composition utilised in this study have limitations.
 BMI standardised cut-offs, z-scores, BIA and sum of skinfolds which was used to define obesity and adiposity in the children are indirect measures of fat mass; future studies should consider validating measures of body composition with DEXA, which is widely recognised as a good measure of adiposity 53.
 Lastly, our study was observational, so causality of the associations cannot be assumed.

 In summary, we found that food approach eating behaviours and a diet high in processed and snacking foods were associated with obesity and measures of body composition at 3 years of age in children of mothers with obesity.
 Conversely slower eating, a “healthy/prudent” or a traditional “African/Caribbean” diet were associated with lower rates of obesity or adiposity.
 This study provides evidence for potentially modifiable determinants and adds credence to the view that promoting healthy food alternatives and eating behaviours should be considered for assimilation into public health strategies in high-risk children at risk of obesity in early life.